The Best Portable Solar Generators/Power Stations

 Pros

-• Quick charge function (70 min)
+• Quick charge function (70 min to full)

-• Four AC outlets
+• Four AC outlets for versatility

 Cons